Jayson Gaddis: Founder of The Relationship School

 01:02:06.26 – Jayson Gaddis

-Um, which could be very restful.
-It’s like we all need some more parasympathetic tone in our nervous systems instead of all this sympathetic jacked up stress you know so kids are good for us.
-You know, being around children is so good for adults.
-Um I Just wish more adults would set their phones down.
+Which could be very restful.
+It’s like we all need some more parasympathetic tone in our nervous systems instead of all this sympathetic jacked up stress, so kids are good for us.
+Being around children is so good for adults.
+I just wish more adults would set their phones down.

 01:02:19.47 – Brian David Crane